tserhere/react-calendar-timeline/README.md

-# ⚠️⚠️⚠️⚠️ HELP WANTED
+# ⚠️⚠️⚠️⚠️ DO NOT USE

-please email me [ahmad.ilaiwi@gmail.com](mailto:ahmad.ilaiwi@gmail.com) and we will setup some time to speak and see if you can help maintain this library.
+Do not use this Project.
+COnversion in progress.

 # React Calendar Timeline